-Personalisation is key to successful content marketing in 2021.
+Personalisation is key to successful content marketing.
 Yet despite figures showing that 80% of customers prefer to shop with a brand that provides a tailored experience, many content marketers and content creation teams are still pushing a one-size-fits-all approach to their content plan.

 You might get results from this, but you certainly won’t get the results your business or is capable of.

 After several years of research, experimentation and proven results, we’re finally ready to launch our SEO Bomb® service.
 Combining first-class, analytics and research skills, as well as a unique approach to developing a high-quality digital content strategy, we now know exactly how to grab Google’s attention – target your ideal customer, be informative, and delight the user!

 In our article below, we’ll look at improving content strategies, the make-up of SEO Bombs® and the effect these can have on a brand’s content efforts and success.
 Let’s dive in!

 1) How to improve your digital content marketing strategy

 Even in 2021, a lot of digital marketers, business owners are still creating random blogs and articles on a daily basis.
 They may be beautifully written, but they lack the data-led research behind them to deliver results and achieve your marketing goals.